ConesaLab/SQANTI-browser/README.md

   ```
   - This creates `{genome}_star_sj.bb` and adds a `STAR Junctions` track.

-### Generate Filterable HTML Reports
+### Standalone HTML Reports

-You can create standalone HTML reports for each structural category, allowing you to filter and explore isoforms interactively (including all classification columns):
+You can also generate HTML reports independently using `filter_isoforms.py`:

 ```bash
 python filter_isoforms.py \